Mason Crosby

+Crosby spent 16 seasons with the Packers, where he was a member of the team's Super Bowl XLV championship team.
+Crosby also briefly played for the New York Giants, before officially retiring from the NFL in 2025.
+He finished his career as the Packers' all-time leader across all kicking and scoring categories, as well as games played.

-Early years
+Early life

 Crosby attended and played high school football at Georgetown High School.

 College career

 Crosby attended the University of Colorado Boulder, where he played on the Colorado Buffaloes football team from 2003 to 2006.
 While enrolled at Colorado, he displayed extraordinary leg strength, making a school-record 60-yard field goal against Iowa State in 2004.
 Crosby's 58-yard field goal against Miami in 2005 was the longest ever kicked in NCAA Division I-A football at sea-level without a tee.
 In all, Crosby holds 31 school records.
 Crosby connected on 66 of 88 field goals in total during his college career, and 30 of 34 inside 40 yards.